-19. Is it possible for target companies to provide financial assistance?
+20. Is it possible for target companies to provide financial assistance?

-Financial assistance (which under Brazilian law includes assistance by way of loans, guarantees, security or reduction of liability) is not specifically regulated by Brazilian law.
+Financial assistance (which under Brazilian law encompasses loans, guarantees, security or reduction of liability) is not specifically regulated by Brazilian law.

-However, depending on the legal status of the company (regulated entity, financial institution, publicly or privately held corporation, limited liability, etc.), and the relationship between the grantor and the beneficiary of the financial assistance, restrictions may apply.
+However, depending on the legal status of the company (regulated entity, financial institution, publicly or privately held corporation, limited liability company, etc.), as well as the relationship between the grantor and the beneficiary, certain restrictions may apply.

-For example, if financial assistance involves a company located outside Brazil, certain foreign exchange rules will have to be observed.

-Moreover, the provision of financial assistance by a company to third parties must comply with that company's bylaws or articles of association (for example, receiving corporate approvals, and so on) and the applicable legislation regarding the matter, including conflict of interest rules.
+For example, if financial assistance involves a company located outside Brazil, certain foreign exchange regulations may need to be observed.
+Additionally, the provision of financial assistance by a company to third parties must comply with its bylaws or articles of association, which may require corporate approvals, among other considerations.
+The financial assistance must also adhere to applicable legislation regarding the matter, including conflict of interest rules.

-In this sense, it would be necessary to take advice on a case-by-case basis as to whether restrictions apply to a particular scenario.
+Given these factors, it is essential to seek advice on a case-by-case basis to determine whether any restrictions apply to a particular scenario.

-20. Which governing law is customarily used on acquisitions?
+21. Which governing law is customarily used on acquisitions?